Cleaning handbags: Perfection vs best achievable results – a case study

 - Sent anonymous letters to the managers of numerous high-end department stores and boutiques that use our services on a regular basis and that refer their clients to us.

-- Sent threatening emails to our website contact address using her own email address and another family member’s email address.
+- Sent threatening and extortive emails to our website contact address using her own email address and another family member’s email address.

 - Attempted to spam our blog with negative comments.